-Rio Tinto’s Jadar lithium project in Serbia – spatial plan adopted17.
-March 2020. / Mining
+Rio Tinto’s Jadar lithium project in Serbia – spatial plan adopted, Mining

 The spatial plan for the implementation of a lithium borate exploration and processing project by British-Australian mining group Rio Tinto in the valley of the Jadar river, has been prepared in accordance with studies and documentation obtained from Rio Sava Exploration, a subsidiary of Rio Tinto, which is the holder of the licence for geological exploration for boron and lithium at the Jadar deposit, the government said in a notice.